turingschool/gear-up/Mod2_Week1_Empathy_and_Privilege.markdown

 ## Final Discussion (10 min)

 Final Prompt: "Communication style, gender norms, introversion/extroversion, and learning styles are all areas in which individuals at Turing experience privilege and marginalization.
-How can we continute to be aware of these as we work together to crewate a more inclusive environment?"
+How can we continue to be aware of these as we work together to create a more inclusive environment?"

 Take time to share out some reflections from the group and share any reflections you have from the conversations.